Making 'Buy Online, Pick Up in Store' Work in Magento 2

 On checkout, can see the new delivery method for Buy Online, Pick up at Store (you could also have an option for delivery of course).
 The customer can choose their preferred store, and set pickup date and time (all configurable of course).

-Those are the main three setup steps for a Buy Online, Pick up at Store experience in Magento.
+Those are the main three setup steps for a Buy Online, Pick up at Store experience in Adobe Commerce.

 We're on a mission to help people love their website!
-Don't forget to subscribe below for the latest in the Improving Website Performance Series.
+Don't forget to subscribe below for the latest.